 The American Legion, Department of Tennessee

 The American Legion Junior ROTC Cadet of the Year (JROTC): Annually The American Legion, Department of Tennessee selects a JROTC Cadet of The Year.
 This award is officially titled "The American Legion Colonel Frederick B. Bowling, JROTC Cadet of the Year."
-Eligibility is limited to Tennessee JROTC cadets who have been awarded either The American Legion General Military Excellence, or The American Legion Scholastic Award Medals.
+Eligibility is limited to Tennessee JROTC cadets who have been awarded either The American Legion General Military Excellence, or The American Legion Scholastic Award Medals and received the Certificate.
 Awarding of The American Legion Medals must come from an adopting American Legion Post.
-The JROTC Senior Instructor must provide the recommendation for the award.
-Information and recommendation forms are provided each JROTC Unit in Tennessee.
-The JROTC Cadet of the Year will receive a $3,000.00 scholarship from Department.
-The JROTC Department Chairman is LtCol William H. Enicks.
-Point of Department contact is Darlene Burgess, (615) 391-5088, email email@example.com.
+The JROTC Senior Instructor must provide the recommendation for the scholarship award.
+Information and recommendation forms are provided to each JROTC Unit in Tennessee by February each year.
+The JROTC Cadet of the Year will receive a $3,000 scholarship from Department.
+The Deadline for recommendation and a copy of The American Legion Certificate must be received by the Department no later than May 15, 2017.
+The JROTC Department Chairman is William H. Enicks, 423-874-1900 ext 6.
+Point of Department contact is Sherri Mayberry, (615) 391-5088, email Sherri@TNLegion.org.

 The American Legion Baseball: The purpose and scope of American Legion Baseball is to inculcate in our American Youth a better understanding of an American way of life; to promote 100% Americanism; to instill in our Nations Youth a sincere desire to develop within themselves a feeling of Citizenship, sportsmanship, loyalty and team spirit; to aid in the improvement and development of the physical fitness of our country's youth; and, to build the Nations future through our youth.